tbruyelle/genbox/SNAPSHOT-EXTRACT.md

 # Snapshot data extraction

-To extract the data, 2 snapshots are needed, the one where the tally happened, to fetch the validators and the delegations, and the one just before, to get the votes (because votes are removed during the tally).
-Let's call these files
+To extract the data, we need 2 snapshots, the one when the count happened to get the validators and delegations, and the one just before to get the votes (because votes are removed during the count).
+Let's call these files:
+- pre-tally-snaphost.json (just before the tally)
 - tally-snapshot.json (where the tally happened)
-- pre-tally-snaphost.json (the block just before)

 ## Pre-tally Block [18010657]